Catholic Church and Nazi Germany during World War II: Eastern Europe

-In response to the Nazi/Soviet invasion, Pope Pius XII's first encyclical Summi Pontificatus wrote of an "hour of darkness" and the deaths of "countless human beings, even noncombatants".
-"Dear Poland", he said, deserved "the generous and brotherly sympathy of the whole world, while it awaits ... the hour of a resurrection in harmony with the principles of justice and true peace".
-In April 1940, the Holy See advised the US government that all its efforts to deliver humanitarian aid had been blocked by the Germans, and that it was therefore seeking to channel assistance through indirect routes like the American "Commission for Polish Relief".
+In response to the German and Soviet invasion, Pope Pius XII's first encyclical, Summi Pontificatus, wrote of an "hour of darkness" and the deaths of "countless human beings, even noncombatants".
+"Dear Poland" deserved "the generous and brotherly sympathy of the whole world, while it awaits ... the hour of a resurrection in harmony with the principles of justice and true peace".
+In April 1940, the Holy See advised the Anerucab government that all its efforts to deliver humanitarian aid had been blocked by the Germans and that it was therefore seeking to channel assistance through indirect routes like the Commission for Polish Relief.
 In 1942, the American National Catholic Welfare Conference reported that "as Cardinal Hlond's reports poured into the Vatican, Pope Pius XII protested against the enormities they recounted with unrelenting vigor".
-The Conference noted the Pope's 28 October Encyclical and reported that Pius addressed Polish clergy on 30 September 1939 and spoke of "a vision of mad horror and gloomy despair" and said that he hoped that despite the work of the enemies of God, Catholic life would survive in Poland.
+It noted the Pope's 28 October Encyclical and reported that Pius addressed Polish clergy on 30 September 1939 and spoke of "a vision of mad horror and gloomy despair" and said that he hoped that despite the work of the enemies of God, Catholic life would survive in Poland.
 In a Christmas Eve address to the College of Cardinals, Pius condemned the atrocities "even against non-combatants, refugees, old persons, women and children, and the disregard of human dignity, liberty and human life" that had taken place in the Polish war as "acts that cry for the vengeance of God".

-According to Phayer, from 1939 to 1941 there was a determined appeal for papal intercession in Poland, but the Holy See argued that intervention would only worsen the situation, though this was not a popular position.
-When the French urged Pius to condemn Germany's aggression he declined "out of consideration for repercussions on Roman Catholics of the Reich."
-August Hlond and the General of the Jesuits Wlodimir Ledóchowski met with Pius on September 30, 1940 and left disappointed when he did not condemn Russia and Germany for destroying Poland.
-The Vatican used its press and radio to tell the world in January 1940 of terrorization of the Polish people, a reference to the Warthegau area Poles and the Poles of the Polish Corridor who had been dispossessed and driven into the General Government region.
-A further broadcast in November lacked the detail of January communications and "Thereafter", wrote Phayer, "Vatican radio fell silent regarding Poland and the decimation of its populace."
-On 16 and 17 November 1940, Vatican Radio said that religious life for Catholics in Poland continued to be brutally restricted and that at least 400 clergy had been deported to Germany in the preceding four months:
+According to Phayer, from 1939 to 1941, there was a determined appeal for papal intercession in Poland, but the Holy See argued that intervention would only worsen the situation though that was not a popular position.
+When the French urged Pius to condemn Germany's aggression, he declined "out of consideration for repercussions on Roman Catholics of the Reich"é August Hlond and the General of the Jesuits Wlodimir Ledóchowski met with Pius on September 30, 1940 and left disappointed when he did not condemn the Soviet Union or Germany for destroying Poland.
+The Vatican used its press and radio to tell the world in January 1940 of terrorization of the Polish people, a reference to Poles of Warthegau and of the Polish Corridor who had been dispossessed and driven into the General Government.
+A further broadcast in November lacked the detail of January communications and "Thereafter", wrote Phayer, "Vatican radio fell silent regarding Poland and the decimation of its populace".
+On 16 and 17 November 1940, Vatican Radio said that religious life for Catholics in Poland continued to be brutally restricted and that at least 400 clergy had been deported to Germany in the past four months: